 If you have experienced back stiffness, chances are, the experience is more than just “stiff” muscles or joints.
-Pain researchers from The University of South Australia recently published their study that suggests back stiffness does not necessarily reflect actual stiffness of the back muscles or spine, and popping your back may not be the answer.
+Pain researchers from The University of South Australia recently published their study that suggests low back stiffness does not necessarily reflect actual stiffness of the low back muscles or spine.
 Rather, the stiffness that you feel is more likely a perception of the nervous system, a way to protect your back from danger whether it is real or perceived.

-The team of researchers, led by Dr. Tasha Stanton, concluded, “Here we show that a conscious experience of feeling stiff does not reflect true biomechanical back stiffness, but may rather represent a protective perceptual inference that may serve to reduce movement and re-injury.
+The team of researchers, led by Dr. Tasha Stanton from the University of South Australia, concluded in a 2017 study, “Here we show that a conscious experience of feeling stiff does not reflect true biomechanical back stiffness, but may rather represent a protective perceptual inference that may serve to reduce movement and re-injury.
 By showing that feelings of stiffness do not relate to biomechanical stiffness measures and that biomechanical measures of stiffness do not differ between those with and without feelings of stiffness, this suggests that information other than actual joint stiffness is influencing this perceptual inference.”
 (1)

 While it appears that they are implying that the stiffness sensation is “all in your head” or not real, this is not what the researchers mean.
-Rather, the condition is more complex than it seems.
+Rather, the effect size of the study than it seems.